mmahnic/argumentum/README.md

 # Argparse

 cpp-argparse is a C++ library for writing command-line program interfaces.
-The arguments that a program supports are registererd in an istance of `arument_parser`, the main library class.
+The arguments that a program supports are registered in an instance of `arument_parser`, the main library class.
 `argument_parser` processes the input arguments, checks that they are valid and converts them to C++ variables.
 It also generates help and usage messages when requested.